ElektraInitiative/libelektra/doc/usecases/snippet_sharing/UC_reset_password.md

 - **Scope:** Authentication
 - **Level:** User Goal
 - **Actors:** Anonymous user
-- **Brief:** Any not logged in user can reset his password by knowing his username and email address.
+- **Brief:** Any not logged-in user can reset his password by knowing his username and email address.

 ## Scenarios